florath/rmtoo/Readme.rst

 To use rmtoo, other software packages must be installed.

 rmtoo is written in python.
-At least version 2.7 of python is needed.
+At least version 3.5 of python is needed. python 3.8 may work, but there is a problem (bug (fix)?) is python 3.8 which create different XML elements as the previous versions.
-Starting with version 24 python >3.4 is also supported.

 When you want to create LaTeX or PDF documentation, LaTeX is needed.